AnnoPref — make saving SharedPreferences easier

 The @Preference

 .
-This String value will apply the prefix for each field key name in the preference file.
-Although we don’t need to care about the key-value level, this helps us avoid naming same key for two fields in multiple preference classes.
-Default value of prefix
+This string value will be applied as a prefix to each field key name in the preference file.
+Although we don’t need to worry about key-value levels, this helps avoid naming conflicts for fields in multiple preference classes.
+The default value of prefix

 @Preference(prefix="user-")